flomio/flomio_site_docs/source/index.html.md

 + FloBLE Noir
 + FloBLE Plus

 You will need to plug in the FloJack readers into the audio jack port of your iOS device or power on the FloBLE readers before selecting the appropriate reader from the menu.
 In order for the FloJack readers to operate well, make sure the volume of your iOS device is raised to the max.
 This is because the data is exchanged via audio modulation so the higher signal strength, the better data is captured by the reader.
-Also, the readers should be fully charged for best results.
-This is done by plugging in the readers to USB power and observing charging RED led indicator go off.
-At this point the device is fully charged.
+Also, the readers should be fully charged for the best results.
+This is done by plugging in the readers to USB power and observing charging RED led indicator goes off.
+At this point, the device is fully charged.

 ## Download the Framework